Frequently asked questions about super

 If you’re your own boss, it’s important to set aside some of your income for superannuation so that you have enough money to live on once you retire.

-While the amount of super you will need depends on a lot of different factors – such as your lifestyle, future medical costs and other expenses, like a mortgage – you can start to plan for retirement today by speaking to a financial advisor.
+While the amount of super you will need depends on a lot of different factors – such as your lifestyle, future medical costs and other expenses, like a mortgage.

 Your employer is required by law to pay a minimum of 9.5% of your yearly salary into your chosen superannuation account.
 If you are concerned that your employer is NOT complying with the superannuation guarantee (SG), here’s a few simple steps you can follow to get your super back on track.